Last Vat

 It’s a new probe that I send out to live, understand, and digest the life of the universe.

-Then, my awareness moves, and I feel my awareness outside the crystal chamber.
+Then, my awareness moves, and I feel myself outside the crystal chamber.

-I still have no body, but my awareness is more Jiku.
+I still have no body, but my thoughts are more Jiku.

 A blue fog fills the nearby crystal chamber for a few seconds.